 Transferring to Another College or University

 You may decide that Boston University and/or Questrom is not the place for you and that you want to transfer to a college or university better suited to your needs.
 Applications for transfer are obtained directly from the school to which you are interested in transferring.
 You will need to obtain your official transcript which can be requested on the Student Link.
 If the school requires a Transfer College Report, print this form and bring it to the Office of Judicial Affairs (19 Deerfield Street).
 While there, complete a Request to Disclose Records form.

 Judicial Affairs will send a Judicial Affairs Letter and the Transfer College Report to the UDC.
-Please provide the UDC with stamped, addressed envelopes for each school to which you are applying and then the UDC will mail the forms directly to each school.
+The UDC will mail the forms directly to each school.
 If you decide to transfer, you must notify Boston University in writing.
 This is done by completing a withdrawal form at the University Service Center, located at 881 Commonwealth Avenue, lower level.
 Failure to complete this form will result in charges for any courses for which you may have registered, regardless of whether or not you attend the courses.